 The church in Krąpiel (Schonenberch in 1333) was erected at the end of the 13th or the beginning of the 14th century.
 In 1359 it was recorded that his parson was to be a certain Dietrich.
 The church was under the patronage of the mighty Wedel family, and later other owners of local goods.
+Perhaps it was the initiative of the Wedel family that in 1524 the church was repaired or rebuilt, the date of which was stamped on a roof flag.
+In the early modern period, repairs also had to be carried out, but they were not recorded in documents or chronicles.
 In 1945 the church was destroyed and burned down.
 As a ruin, it was taken over in 1974 by the parish in Pęzino, where the then parish priest Władysław Jackowski undertook the reconstruction of the temple in 1980.

 The church has kept the layout obtained in the Middle Ages, but unfortunately an ugly contemporary sacristy was attached to its northern wall of the nave and chancel.
 What’s more, the original stone eastern gable along with the blende decoration was replaced during the reconstruction with a new one, with the same layout, but made of bricks.
 The church’s window openings were probably enlarged in the early modern period, but all three entrance portals to the church have survived in their original state.